travis-ci/docs-travis-ci-com/blog/_posts/2013-07-22-deploy-your-apps-to-nodejitsu.md

 Recently we announced built-in support for [deploying to Heroku](/blog/2013-07-09-introducing-continuous-deployment-to-heroku).

-Last week we sat together with our good friends from [Nodejitsu](https://www.nodejitsu.com/) and are pleased to announce that we now also offer [first class support](/docs/user/deployment/nodejitsu/) for continuous deployment to their amazing platform!
+Last week we sat together with our awesome customers and good friends from [Nodejitsu](https://www.nodejitsu.com/) and are pleased to announce that we now also offer [first class support](/docs/user/deployment/nodejitsu/) for continuous deployment to their amazing platform!

 All you need to do is add the following to your `.travis.yml`: